fabiommendes/craftinginterpreters/book/introduction.md

 <aside name="lang">

 The book uses Python and Rust.
-The original version of this book, for instance, uses Java, and C and readers have ported the code to [many other languages][port].
+The original version of this book, for instance, uses Python, and C and readers have ported the code to [many other languages][port].
 If the languages I picked aren't your bag, take a look at those.